mkj3085003/2025_Notes/pages/Part 1.md

 			- Would you like to go to other countries to study?
 				- It sounds like a good idea to me.
 				- Although it's challenging, it's intriguing at the same time.
 					- still have decades of life ahead of me
-				- so why not go for a change
+					- so why not go for a change?
+				- Maybe I'll find an exotic
 			-
 - # Hometown
 	- ## Topic Verb